 2. Select your home airport and your preferred time of flight.
 You can leave this blank if you are not sure.
 You will now be able to set your flight time (depending on how close you want to stay or how far you want to go) and your budget.

 3. Move the map around until you find a destination that you want to explore.

 TIP OF THE DAY: Always check for airports that might not be the obvious choice.
 Smaller airports or airports that are only an extra hour’s drive from home might save you hundreds of dollars!

 If you are booking with an airline from another country, always check the price in the destination currency.
 You might find differences closer to hundreds of dollars!

-Make sure you use a VPN connection when looking at local websites.
-We use TunnelBear and it’s great!
+I use TunnelBear, and it’s excellent!
 It has an app and a chrome extension.
 The first 500MB of data is free every month, and if you send a tweet out to share Tunnel Bear, you get another 500MB on top (1GB of data).

-4| Find the best time to book
+7. Find the best time to book

 There are two factors to consider here: